South Wales East (Senedd electoral region)

-South Wales East (Dwyrain De Cymru) is an electoral region of the Senedd, consisting of eight constituencies.
-The region elects 12 members, eight directly elected constituency members and four additional members.
+South Wales East (Dwyrain De Cymru) was an electoral region of the Senedd, consisting of eight constituencies.
+The region elected 12 members, eight directly elected constituency members and four additional members.
 The electoral region was first used in 1999, when the National Assembly for Wales was created.

-Each constituency elects one Member of the Senedd by the first past the post electoral system, and the region as a whole elects four additional or top-up Members of the Senedd, to create a degree of proportional representation.
-The additional member seats are allocated from closed lists by the D'Hondt method, with constituency results being taken into account in the allocation.
+Each constituency elected one Member of the Senedd by the first past the post electoral system, and the region as a whole elected four additional or top-up Members of the Senedd, to create a degree of proportional representation.
+The additional member seats were allocated from closed lists by the D'Hondt method, with constituency results being taken into account in the allocation.

 County boundaries

-The region covers the whole of the preserved county of Gwent and part of the preserved county of Mid Glamorgan.
-The rest of Mid Glamorgan is mostly within the South Wales Central electoral region and partly within the South Wales West region.
+The region covered the whole of the preserved county of Gwent and part of the preserved county of Mid Glamorgan.
+The rest of Mid Glamorgan was mostly within the South Wales Central electoral region and partly within the South Wales West region.

 Electoral region profile

-The region is one of contrasts; it includes the city of Newport, along with the town of Caerphilly.
-It also takes in the working-class former iron town of Merthyr Tydfil, one of the most deprived towns in the UK, but also rural Monmouthshire, one of the most affluent parts of Wales.
+The region was one of contrasts; it included the city of Newport, along with the town of Caerphilly.
+It also took in the working-class former iron town of Merthyr Tydfil, one of the most deprived towns in the UK, but also rural Monmouthshire, one of the most affluent parts of Wales.

 Constituencies

-The eight constituencies have the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):
+The eight constituencies had the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):